TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_a_response.md

 This assessment is valid, and all of the limitations you have identified are indeed potential issues with application of our model (or any sufficiently complex statistical model).
-We will add an additional section to the paper to discuss the limitations and drawbacks of our model and how they might be addressed in practice, and we will also modify our future work section to focus more heavily on these drawbacks.
+We have added an additional section to the paper to discuss the limitations and drawbacks of our model and how they might be addressed in practice.

 > 6. How significant is the research?
 Will the paper be likely to have
 >         an impact on the community?